MinnowBoard-org/website/pages/debugger-lure/debugger-lure.md

 The Debugger Lure provides an adapter interface for Intel IDP JTAG hardware testing and programming tools.
-JTAG is used to aid device, board, and system testing and diagnosis, as well as an alternative for updating firmware on the MinnowBoard MAX / Turbot.
+JTAG is used to aid device, board, and system testing and diagnosis, as well as an alternative for updating firmware on MinnowBoard boards.
 This Lure is produced by [Tin Can Tools](http://www.tincantools.com/Debugger-Lure.html).

 **Note:** Lures are owned and